 The Company's air conditioning and refrigeration products and brands have received numerous awards in recognition of their quality and value to customers.
 Carrier and Condura brand air conditioners have received "Most Trusted Brand" awards from Reader's Digest Philippines for each year for the past 15 and 13 years, respectively.
 Condura brand refrigerators received the same award starting 2012.
-In 2009 and 2010, Carrier was awarded "No. 1 Air Conditioning Brand" by GfK Retail and Technology ("GfK").

-For the year ended December 31, 2019, the Company's pro-forma consolidated net sales and services amounted to P15.1 billion and its pro-forma consolidated net income was P1.4 billion and a profit after tax and minority interest of P947 million.
+For the year ended 31 December 2019, the Company's pro-forma consolidated net sales and services amounted to P15.1 billion and its pro-forma consolidated net income was P1.4 billion and a profit after tax and minority interest of P947 million.